seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 comparison is on the magnitude. **This retired the v3 single-outlier licence, and it is a tightening:** that licence let one coin over the bar exit 0 at any magnitude, and it existed only because the verdict had no way to name a cause.

+**Since TZ-34 the venue actually fetched is an OBSERVATION and the classifier reads it.**
+The fetch loop tries spot then futures for a coin not declared `fut:true` and keeps the longer series, which is unchanged; what changed is that the leg which won is now written to `cov["venue"]` at the site that knows it, and `venue-basis` is granted where the SERIES is a perpetual rather than where the ASSET was declared one.
+Before TZ-34 the cache label came from `fut` — a fact the loop knew before it fetched anything — so a coin silently cached on the perpetual measured its basis against CoinGecko's spot index and fell into `unexplained`, «everything else», which is in `HARD_CLASSES` and removes the symbol from `--target`'s arms.
+**A document carrying no `venue` is never read as spot**: the fetch side refetches it and the read side refuses and names every affected symbol, because a default in the reading direction reproduces the same defect one layer down where nothing would report it (inv.
+67).

 **Since TZ-33 the `--target` PRODUCTION arm mixes two prices, deliberately and at a cost that has to be named.** Production's own call sequence changed, so the driver takes the